scottstanie/spurs/README.md

 soup 20150608_20170808.vrt -o 20150608_20170808.unw
 ```

-Soup is an open source implementation of [1]:
+soup is an open source implementation of [1]:

 ## References